Mastering Numbers: How to Count in Irish Language

 • Interactive pronunciation guides with native speakers

-• Personalized learning paths tailored to your pace
+• Personalized learning paths designed to match your pace

 • Real-time feedback on your pronunciation